Storytelling is a great tool for influencing. People love stories. We’re wired for it.

-It allows those that you are trying to convince to connect with the people in your story.
+It allows those that you are trying to influence to connect with the people in your story.

 Take a look at a long-form sales page on the internet.
 They are not difficult to find.
-Just do a search on a particular keyword and check out some of the top results.
-One of them is bound to be a long-form sales page.
+Search a particular keyword and check out the top results.
+You are bound to find a long-form sales page.

 Finally, the story shows how this wonderful product will take care of the problem and how the person in the story used it successfully to solve the problem.
 There may be variations on the theme, but this is typical of a long-form sales letter.

 You don’t need to sell something in order to incorporate storytelling.

 You may be simply trying to increase readership for your newsletter, as an example.
 Storytelling can go a long way in helping you connect and influence subscribers.
 When you relay situations that you or others have experienced and you describe it using a storytelling format, you will find they will want more of these stories.

 If storytelling is a hurdle for you then consider hiring a copywriter.